rootnegativ1/unifi-wifi/README.md

 ___
 **unifi_os** <sup><sub>boolean</sub></sup> (optional, default: true)

-Only use this if you're running controller software separately (i.e. Docker, Raspberry Pi, etc)
+The *truthiness* of this variable is used to determine relative url paths depending on whether or the controller is running UniFi OS.
+Only use this if you're running controller software separately (i.e. Docker, Raspberry Pi, etc).
 ___
 **networks** <sup><sub>list</sub></sup> (optional)